Careers

 Qualifications

-To find out how your professional qualifications compare or can be transferred to the UK, check the UK NARIC (National Recognition Information Centre for the United Kingdom) website.
+To find out how your professional qualifications compare or can be transferred to the UK, check the Ecctis website.
 Depending on your professional field, you can apply for a Statement of Comparability, which you can use to show employers how your qualifications compare to the UK equivalents.
-This costs around £50.16
+This costs around £50.